learnpack/coding-ide/README.md

   ...
 }
 ```

+P.D: if you don't update the package.json you can still try this editor version using the `-v` flag on the learnpack-cli like this: `$ learnpack start -v 1.0.54`

 4. Commit to a tag with the same name of the version and push that tag into github.